 Other, more serious disabilities, may require the caregiver to actually live on site, similar to a nanny.
 This kind of care is most common when the disability renders the person completely unable to take care of themselves in instances such as a stroke or serious dementia.
 The in-home care professional is available at all hours of the day or night and can make arrangements for virtually any emergency that may arise.

 Contact Comfort Home Care For More Information!

 While living with a disability is undoubtedly a life-changing experience, it does not have to be an impediment to living a normal life altogether.
 By incorporating a non-medical in-home care professional into the mix, activities of life can go on with less interruption and reduced challenges.
-Please give us a call or send us a message online if you would like to better understand our in-home care services offered in Howard County, Montgomery County, MD, and Washington DC.
+Please give us a call or send us a message online if you would like to better understand our in-home care services offered in Montgomery County, MD.
 We are ready to provide the dependable care your loved one deserves to live life to the fullest.